mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 Consult to documentation of applications for instruction about how to enable UnifiedPush support.
 Note that some applications quietly detect and use the Distributor, so you do not always have to configure the applications.

-If you are configuring UnifiedPush on a [Matrix](https://matrix.org) client, you can refer [this section](https://github.com/spantaleev/matrix-docker-ansible-deploy/blob/master/docs/configuring-playbook-ntfy.md#setting-up-a-unifiedpush-compatible-matrix-client) on MDAD playbook's documentation about configuring ntfy.
+If you are configuring UnifiedPush on a [Matrix](https://matrix.org) client, you can refer [this section](https://github.com/spantaleev/matrix-docker-ansible-deploy/blob/master/docs/configuring-playbook-ntfy.md#setting-up-a-unifiedpush-compatible-matrix-client) on MDAD playbook's documentation.

 ## Troubleshooting